zturtleman/spearmint/README-old.md

   USE_FREETYPE         - enable FreeType support for rendering fonts USE_INTERNAL_LIBS    - build internal libraries instead of dynamically
-                         linking against system libraries; this just sets the default for USE_INTERNAL_SPEEX etc.
+                         linking against system libraries; this just sets the default for USE_INTERNAL_ZLIB etc.
                          and USE_LOCAL_HEADERS
-  USE_INTERNAL_SPEEX   - build internal speex library instead of dynamically
-                         linking against system libspeex USE_INTERNAL_FREETYPE - build and link against internal FreeType library USE_INTERNAL_ZLIB    - build and link against internal zlib USE_INTERNAL_JPEG    - build and link against internal JPEG library
+  USE_INTERNAL_FREETYPE - build and link against internal FreeType library USE_INTERNAL_ZLIB    - build and link against internal zlib USE_INTERNAL_JPEG    - build and link against internal JPEG library